 This post may include affiliate links; see our disclosure policy.

-As cocktail experts and certified mixologists, we have a long list of cocktail recipes where we break down each method so you don’t have to be the expert!
-We’ve got all the classic cocktails, from gin fizz to whiskey sour to French 75 to Moscow mule.
-Here’s why to make make our modern spin on the Cosmopolitan cocktail:
+As a cocktail experts and certified mixologist, I have a long list of classic cocktail recipes, from gin fizz to whiskey sour to French 75 to Moscow mule.
+Here’s why to make make my spin on the Cosmopolitan cocktail:

 - It’s easy.
-We’ve paired it down to the essentials.
+I’ve paired it down to the essentials.
 Instead of having to buy a whole new type of vodka, you can use standard vodka instead.

 - It’s not too sweet (you can customize to taste).
 Versions you’ll order at a bar can be incredibly sweet.
 This recipe is perfectly sweet tart, and you can customize it to taste.